jaerrib/oferhlyp/rules/rules.md

 An alternative to using the printed tokens is to substitute with coins.
 For example, one player could use pennies for the standard tokens and a nickel for the king with other player using dimes with a quarter for the king.

 ## Credits
 **Oferhlýp** was created by John Beers.
-It was conceived in 2013 while working on another game. **Claim the Crown** incorporated the concept of tokens with two hit points but featured various types of Middle Ages themed units like spearmen and archers and replaced jump attacks with dice rolling combat. **Oferhlýp** is a purer abstract interpretation of that with a focus on strategy over luck.
+It was conceived in 2013 while working on another game, **Claim the Crown** , which incorporated the concept of tokens with two hit points but featured various types of Middle Ages themed units like spearmen and archers and replaced jump attacks with dice rolling combat. **Oferhlýp** is a purer abstract interpretation of that game with a focus on strategy over luck.

 > The word *oferhlýp* is an Anglo-Saxon (Old English) word that means "a leap across or over, a bound".
 > (<https://bosworthtoller.com/24132>)